 The Company bases its impairment calculation on detailed budgets and forecast calculations which are prepared separately for each of the Company's cash generating units to which individual assets are allocated.
 These budgets and forecast calculations are generally covering a period of five years.
-A long-term growth rate is calculated and applied to project future cash flows after the fifth year.
+For longer periods, a long-term growth rate is calculated and applied to project future cash flows after the fifth year.

-Impairment losses of continuing operations on inventories, are (Including for impairment) recognised in the statement of comprehensive income in expense categories consistent with the function of the impaired asset, except for a property previously revalued when the revaluation was taken to other comprehensive income.
+Impairment losses from continuing operations (including inventory impairment) are recognised in the statement of profit or loss and other comprehensive income in expense categories consistent with the function of the impaired asset, except for a property, plant and equipment previously revalued when the revaluation was taken to other comprehensive income.
 In this case, the impairment loss is also recognised in other comprehensive income up to the amount of any previous revaluation.

-An assessment is made at each reporting date as to whether there is any indication that previously recognised impairment losses may no longer exist or may have decreased.
+An assessment is made at each reporting date to determine whether there is any indication that previously recognised impairment losses no longer exist or have decreased.
 If such indication exists, the Company estimates the recoverable amount of an asset or cash generating unit.
-A previously recognised impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable cost since the last impairment loss was recognised.
-The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years, in which case, the reversal is treated as a revaluation increase.
+A previously recognised impairment loss is reversed only if there has been a change in the assumption used to determine the asset's recoverable amount since the last impairment loss was recognised.
+The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount or exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years, in which case, the reversal is treated as a revaluation increase.